jackusay/jackog/_posts/2023-05-24-[repost]-The Complete Idiot's Guide to Writing Shell Extensions - Part I.md

 ### add `The Initialization Interface`
 * add `IShellExtInit` in `COM_MAP`

+When our shell extension is loaded, Explorer calls our QueryInterface() function to get a pointer to an `IShellExtInit` interface.

+To add this to our COM object: add `IShellExtInit` in `COM_MAP`

 The COM_MAP is how ATL implements QueryInterface().
 It tells ATL what interfaces other programs can retrieve from our COM objects.

 If we return `S_OK`, then Explorer will call QueryInterface() again and get a pointer to another interface: `IContextMenu`.

 ### add `The Interface for Interacting with the Context Menu`